The Retter Mistral explores depth with a thin, retro-style case

 Retter Mistral Strap 1

 Retter has collaborated with the French manufacturer Jean Rousseau for the Mistral’s straps, which is generous considering the price tag that usually accompanies them.
-The upper surface is made from dyed goat leather with colour-matched stitching down its length, and a backing material made of soft Alcantara for comfort.
+The upper surface is made from dyed goat leather with colour-matched stitching down its length and a backing material made of soft Alcantara for comfort.
 The spring bars are also curved, which is a nice touch that’s usually reserved for luxury watches.
-Each version of the watch has a colour-appropriate strap which comes with it, and there are also blue or red versions available to buy separately for US$209.
+Each version of the watch has a colour-appropriate strap that comes with it, and there are also blue or red versions available to buy separately for US$209.
 Should you wish to play around with other aftermarket straps, you’ll have an easy time thanks to the 20mm lug width.

 Retter Mistral Verdict 1

 Really there’s no shortage of microbrands trying to create luxury appeal at an affordable price point, in a way that’s what they’re all trying to do.
-But rather than simply copying more expensive brands or trying to be as flashy as possible, the Retter Mistral actually understands what areas of refinement are necessary for giving the impression of expensiveness.
+But rather than simply copying more expensive brands or trying to be as flashy as possible, the Retter Mistral actually understands what areas of refinement are necessary for giving the impression of luxury.
 From the thin case to the high-grade movement which easily could have been found in the back of a luxury watch before the in-house movement craze began, all of the points of value are there for a long-term watch with just the right balance of dressiness.

 The Retter Mistral pricing and availability